LeoBernasconi/practice_swagLabs/README.md

 1. Open the console and move to the folder you want to clone the project.
 2. Clone the project by typing --> git clone https://github.com/LeoBernasconi/practice_swagLabs.git
-3. Open a IDE (eg: Visual Studio Code) and open the folder cloned.
+3. Open a IDE (eg: Visual Studio Code) and open the cloned folder.
 4. Create an env file (more information below).